Home | Search | Privacy | Terms of Use | Contact Us | Site Map

 When Jack Parry became the owner in 1946, he expanded the building to include both a meat market and grocery, with two walk-in coolers.
 Parry's Meat and Groceries served Rimbey until 1953, when Parry went into the newspaper business, becoming a partner with Charles Worton at the Rimbey Record.

 The original appearance of the store has been changed by the addition of a veranda.
 Step inside to see a range of groceries and other goods that would have been sold in Rimbey's stores into the 1950's.
+On July 5th, 2022 we lost this building and all its contents in a fire.

 3. Kansas Ridge School